maw501/maw501.github.io/project_edx_ML/_posts/2018-10-13-columbiaX-ML-week3.md

 <strong>Note:</strong> $\boldsymbol{\mu} = \mathbf{w}_{MAP}.$
 <br>
 <br>
-Thus Bayesian linear regression centres the posterior around the MAP solution from ridge regression except now we have a full probability distribution for the parameters, $p(\mathbf{w} \mid \mathbf{y}, X)$.
+Thus the posterior centres around the MAP solution from ridge regression except now we have a full probability distribution for the parameters, $p(\mathbf{w} \mid \mathbf{y}, X)$.
 </blockquote>

 ##### Plotting Bayesian linear regression

-In Bayesian linear regression we return a full distribution for each parameter which is a Gaussian distribution.
+In a Bayesian setting we return a full distribution for each parameter which in this example is a Gaussian distribution.
 As such we can sample from this distribution and visualise the distribution of competing hypotheses for the best fit line.
 Each sample from the posterior is a slope and intercept term and we plot its line in light blue - we draw 100 samples.
 The OLS solution is shown in red (note this isn't the ridge regression solution but in this example they will be very similar).

 Note, as the below fit was done with [scikit-learn](https://scikit-learn.org/stable/auto_examples/linear_model/plot_bayesian_ridge.html) there's a little more going on under the hood in terms of hyperparameter estimation, but this doesn't change the story - we still get *many* solutions from a Bayesian linear regression model, not just a single explanation.